meglc23/imessage-chatbot/README.md

 # iMessage AI Chatbot

-An intelligent chatbot that monitors your iMessage conversations with your parents and responds in your personal tone and style, powered by Claude AI.
+Intelligent chatbot that responds in your personal style, powered by Claude AI.

 ## Why This Project?